datarootsio/cheek/README.md

 ## Acknowledgements

-Thanks goes to:
+`cheek` is build on top ofmany  great OSS assets.
+Noteable thanks goes to:

+- [chota](https://jenil.github.io/chota/): for a pico sized css framework
 - [gronx](https://github.com/adhocore/gronx): for allowing me not to worry about CRON strings.
-- [Sam](https://github.com/sdebruyn) & [Frederik](https://github.com/frederikdesmedt): for valuable code reviews / feedback.

 <br/>